 Prosecutors usually seek incarceration on burglary charges.
 After serving your sentence, your criminal record will impact you the rest of your life, limiting employment options and other opportunities.
 As a convicted felon, you will also lose your right to vote and own a gun.

 It takes skilled legal representation to properly prepare and execute a successful defense against burglary charges.
 DiRenzo Defense has extensive experience in burglary case defense, both as defense attorneys and prosecutors.
 An experienced Fort Lauderdale criminal attorney can protect your constitutional rights, ensure a fair trial and the best possible outcome for your case.
 Contact us immediately if you have been arrested for burglary.

-- Conveyance.
-A conveyance is a structure meant to transport, such as a motor vehicle, railroad vehicle or car, trailer, plane, ship, or other vessel.
+Conveyance.
+A conveyance is a structure meant to transport, such as a motor vehicle, railroad vehicle or car, trailer, plane, ship, or another vessel.